 Why Cellofest?

-Step away from daily life and immerse yourself in music.
+Step away from daily routines and reconnect with the joy of making music.

 This is not a competition.